Eccleshill, Bradford: Church history

 Initially the churches built in Eccleshill were nonconformist.

-Before 1775 the only place of worship in Eccleshill was The Quaker Meeting House on Tunwell Lane.
+Before 1775 the only place of worship in Eccleshill was a Quaker Meeting House on Tunwell Lane.
 In 1775 Prospect Chapel also known as Bank Top Chapel a Wesleyan Chapel was constructed on Lands Lane off Norman Lane.
 In 1776 Methodist John Wesley (1703-1791) preached there.

 On the opposite side of Norman Lane is Prospect Chapel burial ground, created in 1823.
 Doctrinal disagreement led to a split and the establishment in 1823 of Salem Independent Chapel.
 Salem Chapel and Sunday school both now demolished, were built on Dobby Row, an event that was to prompt the renaming of the street to Chapel Street.
 The Chapel Street chapel was eventually replaced by the Congregational Church on Victoria Road near Harrogate Road, built in 1889.
 Salem Chapel burial ground remains on Chapel Street.
 The Congregational Church was demolished in the 1960s and the United Reformed Church, a single storey building built on the site in 1967 and the Congregational Church building was demolished in 1979/80.

 A further split at Prospect Chapel had led to the establishment of Eccleshill United Methodist Chapel on the corner of Workhouse fold now named Stewart Close.
 In 1854 the remaining worshippers of Prospect Chapel built Eccleshill Wesleyan Methodist Chapel in Stony Lane and sold Prospect Chapel.
 The old Prospect Chapel building had many subsequent uses including as an organ works.
 When congregations shrank at the Wesleyan Methodist Church on Stony Lane worshippers moved to join the Primitive Methodist Chapel built in 1911 on Norman Lane to become Eccleshill Methodist Church.
 The Eccleshill Methodist Church has now been demolished and there are plans to replace it with apartments.

-The Wesleyan Methodist Chapel was sold in 1965 then became the Ukrainian Autocephalic Orthodox Church.
+The Wesleyan Methodist Chapel was sold in 1965 and then became a Ukrainian Autocephalic Orthodox Church.